Coregular submanifolds and Poisson submersions: Poisson submersions with Poisson fibres

 \begin{example} \normalfont \emph{An example of a Poisson map which does not meet leaves cleanly.} Consider the surjective Poisson map Then $\psi$ does not meet cleanly the leaf consisting of the origin alone, since is not a manifold. \end{example}

-\begin{example} \normalfont \emph{An example of a Poisson submersion whose fibres are not Poisson-Dirac.} Let the cotangent bundle $T^*M$ of a smooth manifold be equipped with its canonical symplectic form $\omega_{\mathrm{can}} \in \Omega^2(T^*M)$, If $\pi_{\mathrm{can}} \in \X^2(T^*M)$ denotes the Poisson structure corresponding to $\omega_{\mathrm{can}}$, the canonical projection defines a Poisson submersion, none of whose fibres inherits a Poisson structure.
+\begin{example} \normalfont \emph{An example of a Poisson submersion whose fibres are not Poisson-Dirac.} Let the cotangent bundle $T^*M$ of a smooth manifold be equipped with its canonical symplectic form $\omega_{\mathrm{can}} \in \Omega^2(T^*M)$, If $\pi_{\mathrm{can}} \in \X^2(T^*M)$ denotes the Poisson structure corresponding to $\omega_{\mathrm{can}}$, the canonical projection defines a Poisson submersion, none of whose fibres is Poisson-Dirac.
 Observe that this example shows that the hypothesis in Theorem \ref{thm : coregular submersion pulls back coregular} that tangent spaces inherit Poisson structures cannot be removed. \end{example}